WPChill/strong-testimonials/readme.txt

 * Initial version, a fork of GC Testimonials 1.3.2.

 == Upgrade Notice ==

+= 1.6.1 =
+Bug fix where photo was not uploading with form submission.

 = 1.6 =
 Added support for Really Simple Captcha plugin.